 All parts of this plant are used for medicine.
 It has anti-microbial properties, making it useful for infections.
 Crush petals and put on pimples to promote healing.
 Make a poultice of leaves and flowers and apply to boils and abscesses.
 Eat nasturtium leaves and flowers to ward off colds and flu.

-The heavenly, sweet scent of the pretty little white makes it easy to see why it is called the flower of angels.
+The heavenly, sweet aroma of pretty little white Jasmine flowers makes it easy to see why this plant is called the flower of angels.

 Hyssop is a holy herb dating back to biblical days.
 Traditionally, it has been used for warding off evil and cleansing holy places.

-This flower medicine shines for respiratory complaints.
+This flower medicine shines as a remedy for respiratory complaints.
 Sip hyssop tea for sore throat, coughs, bronchitis and congestion.
+It has also been used for digestive and intestinal discomfort.
+Because it promotes circulation, hyssop tea and oil can improve symptoms of gout, arthritis, rheumatism, and hemorrhoids.

 Violets act as an expectorant and are helpful for respiratory complaints.
 You can make syrup with violet flowers to use when you are congested.